DCT

 • Parties & Counsel:

-• Venue Allegations: Venue is alleged to be proper in the District of Massachusetts as both Plaintiff and Defendant are Delaware corporations with their principal places of business in the district.
+• Venue Allegations: Venue is alleged to be proper in the District of Massachusetts based on Defendant Lipotype, Inc.'s principal place of business in Cambridge, Massachusetts.

-• Core Dispute: Plaintiff alleges that Defendant’s biomarker analysis services indirectly infringe a patent related to methods for detecting drug-induced phospholipidosis and diagnosing lysosomal storage disorders.
+• Core Dispute: Plaintiff alleges that Defendants’ analytical services for lipidomics infringe a patent related to methods for detecting drug-induced phospholipidosis and diagnosing lysosomal storage disorders by measuring specific biomarkers.

 Case Timeline